How to Install a Load-Bearing Beam

-Photo 2: Cut a slot in the ceiling
+Cut a Slot in the Ceiling

 - Turn off the electrical power and remove electrical cables, outlets and switches and pull the cable free of the studs.

-Tack a single top 2×4 plate under the floor joists and another directly below it to the floor.
+- Tack a single top 2x4 plate under the floor joists and another directly below it to the floor.